AndreWohnsland/CocktailBerry/docs/setup.md

 - *optional* Cointreau (you may just not add it if not desired)

 With this as your base set up, even if not using the optional ingredients, your CocktailBerry will be able to do plenty of different cocktails.

+!!! tip
+    You can export the CocktailBerry data to a CSV file over the interface.
+    With this information you may identify popular drinks and ingredients.

 ## Updates